csmorgan1/linmod/README.md

 # linmod
 ## Overview

-linmod is a linear repression package
+linmod is a linear regression package
-  - linear_model() is a function that produces a linear model given a response variable and predictor variable(s).
+  - linear_model() is a function that produces a linear model given a response variable (Y) and predictor variable(s) (X).

 Learn more about the usage of this function through examples in vignette("linmod")